Eagles of Death Metal: Style and influences

-Eagles of Death Metal is not a death metal band; the name is meant to be humorous.
-The band has been described as having a "Rolling Stones-meets-garage rock aesthetic".
-Their sound has been noted for containing elements of bluegrass and funk, and has also been described as "a mash-up of punk, rockabilly and Rolling Stones-style boogie".
-NPR classified them as a hard rock band.
-Pitchfork described the band as a "cartoonish, carnal blues-rock project" and said that "the Eagles of Death Metal crank up a cock-rock sound that's free of any danger or seriousness."
+Eagles of Death Metal is not a death metal band as the name is a humorous label.
+The band has been said to be a "Rolling Stones-meets-garage rock aesthetic".
+Their sound has been noted for containing elements of bluegrass and funk, and has been called "a mash-up of punk, rockabilly and Rolling Stones-style boogie".
+NPR classifies them as a hard rock band.
+Pitchfork said the band is a "cartoonish, carnal blues-rock project" and "the Eagles of Death Metal crank up a cock-rock sound that's free of any danger or seriousness."
 CNN called them an alternative rock band.
 Rolling Stone called the band "boogie-rock revivalists".
-Spin described them as a "soaring desert rock duo".
-The Reading Eagle called them a rockabilly band, while Metal Injection categorized the band's music as psychobilly, and NME described the band's music as "rockabilly-metal".
+Spin described them as being a "soaring desert rock duo".
+Reading Eagle called them a rockabilly band, while Metal Injection categorized the band's music as psychobilly, and NME said the band's music is "rockabilly-metal".